History of the Atlanta Falcons: 1985-1989

-1990s
+1990-1993: Jerry Glanville era

-Their next head coach would be recently fired former Oilers coach Jerry Glanville, whose eccentric personality gave the Falcons another piece of identity.
-Coinciding with Glanville's hiring and his "Man in black" image, the Falcons altered their uniforms from their traditional red jersey/red helmet uniform to an all-black motif which would remain in place until 2003.
+Their next head coach was former Oilers coach Jerry Glanville.
+Coinciding with Glanville's hiring and his "man in black" image, the Falcons altered their uniforms from their traditional red jersey/red helmet uniform to an all-black motif, which would remain in place until 2003.

-1990

 The Falcons would start the 1990 season with an impressive win against Glanville's former team, the Houston Oilers, 47–27.
 The Falcons began the season 2–2, but their season took a turn for the worse after losing a 45–35 shootout to the defending champion 49ers (who they had played tough on the road a few weeks prior).
 Joe Montana torched the blitz-happy Falcons for 6 touchdown passes, and after that game Atlanta would lose 8 out of their next 9, pausing only to beat Glanville's former division rival Cincinnati before winning their last two games to finish at 5–11.

 On October 28, Atlanta-based Turner Network Television, a subsidiary of the Turner Broadcasting System, did its first NFL game not only involving the Falcons, but also played in Atlanta.
 Mentions were made of these connections during the broadcast as the Falcons beat the Cincinnati Bengals 38–17.

-1991

 The 1991 team, also known as the "2 Legit 2 Quit" Falcons, as they appropriated the song by MC Hammer as their team theme song after several Falcons appeared in the accompanying music video.
 Hammer himself would make several appearances on the Falcons sideline during the season.
 Atlanta made the playoffs as the sixth seed with a 10–6 record, snapping a streak of eight consecutive losing seasons.
 Notable personalities on this team were CB Deion Sanders, WR Andre Rison, and CB Tim McKyer, a talented but brash player who had quickly worn out his welcome with the Miami Dolphins the year prior but emerged as a leader for Atlanta.
 Also new to the team was QB Brett Favre, drafted from Southern Mississippi during the off-season.
-Atlanta tied the San Francisco 49ers with a 10–6 record, but made it over them due to a Billy Joe Tolliver hail mary earlier that year.
+Atlanta tied the San Francisco 49ers with a 10–6 record, but made it over them due to a Billy Joe Tolliver Hail Mary earlier that year.
 The Falcons made it to the second round of the playoffs by beating the New Orleans Saints at the Louisiana Superdome (27–20).
 The next week, they lost a rain-soaked blowout to the eventual Super Bowl champion Washington Redskins 24–7.

-1992

 In 1992, the Falcons would move from the Atlanta–Fulton County Stadium to the Georgia Dome and finish with a 6–10 record.
 In the off-season, the team traded Brett Favre to the Green Bay Packers in exchange for a first-round draft pick.